Initial Screening Method (ISM) Testing

-- Pico-solar products (products with peak power rating of less than or equal to 10 W) and solar home system kits (products with a peak power rating of more than 10 W to 350 W) are tested according to the latest version of IEC/TS 62257-9-5.
+Pico-solar products (products with a peak power rating of less than or equal to 10 W) and solar home system kits (products with a peak power rating of more than 10 W to 350 W) are tested according to the latest version of IEC/TS 62257-9-5.
 This and other key IEC documents for rural electrification are currently available at a discount for qualified stakeholders.

 Step 1: Choose a test lab.
 We recommend that the chosen test lab be approved for ISM testing by Lighting Global.
 For more information, please review the list of approved test labs here and the Test Lab Policy.

 Step 2: After choosing a lab, your company and the lab will enter into a contract for testing.
 Note that sample shipments, payments and reporting are handled between your company and the chosen test lab.